ds-horizon/guardian/docs/configuration/SmsEmailConfiguration.md

 - Ensure your SMS service only processes requests with `channel: "sms"`
 - Ensure your Email service only processes requests with `channel: "email"`
-- Implement validation to reject requests with incorrect channel types